MouriNaruto/MouriDocs/docs/10/ReadMe.md

 partition without mounting for Windows.
 I got some help from NishiOwO for UFS/UFS2 on-disk definitions.

+NanaZip 5.0 also uses Windows API for some HASH algorithms, which is "As Microsoft As Possible" a.k.a.
+AMAP strategy which mentioned by me.

+AMAP strategy can help me to reduce the attack surface and the binary size.

 I think this year at least we can see NanaZip 5.1 stable.

 #### Switch to FreeBSD